-Schools may not release the records of students without the written consent of the parents/legal guardians to any individual, agency or organization other than the following:
+Academies may not release the records of students without the written consent of the parents/ legal guardians to any individual, agency or organization other than the following:

-- Other School or Parish School officials who have legitimate educational interests. - Officials of other academies or Parish School in which the student intends to enroll. - Officials of the courts with lawfully issued judicial process, i.e., subpoena, court order, etc. - Please note health records are the property of the Department of Health.
+- Other academy or parish school officials who have legitimate educational interests. - Officials of other academies or parish schools in which the student intends to enroll. - Officials of the courts with lawfully issued judicial process, i.e., subpoena, court order, etc. - Please note health records are the property of the Department of Health.